MarkhamLee/internet-and-iot-data-platform/etl_pipelines_nodejs/README.md

 * the folders for the TypeScript ETLs only contain the source files, you will have to transpile them into JavaScript to run them.
 * I used npm as the package manager
 * **Key commands:**
+  * "npm install" build all the packages
+    * For example: you update a package version number in /common/package.json and then run npm install from that folder, it will then update the package-lock.json everyplace that package is referenced.
+Next, check it into GitHub and containers that use that fill will be rebuilt via a GitHub Action and then deployed to Docker Hub.
   * "npx tsc --init" to initialize the project
   * "npx tsc" to transpile the .ts files into .js ones
   * "node index.js" to run the ETL